Skip to main content

 Park History

-Huemules del Niblinto was established as a National Reserve by CONAF specifically to protect a remnant huemul population identified as one of the most significant surviving in the north-central Andes.
-The designation reflected growing concern in the 1990s and 2000s about the huemul's dramatic range contraction and population decline across Chile and Argentina.
+Huemules del Niblinto was established as a National Reserve by CONAF on February 23, 1999, specifically to protect a remnant huemul population identified as one of the most significant surviving in the north-central Andes.
+[1] The designation reflected growing concern in the 1990s and 2000s about the huemul's dramatic range contraction and population decline across Chile and Argentina.
+In 2011 the reserve became part of the Nevados de Chillán–Laguna del Laja UNESCO Biosphere Reserve.
 Conservation efforts within the reserve have focused on eliminating domestic cattle, monitoring huemul movements with GPS collars, and engaging neighboring landowners in wildlife-friendly practices.
-The reserve is part of a broader binational huemul conservation strategy developed in cooperation with Argentine national parks authorities.
-CONAF has collaborated with the Huemul Recovery Program, a multi-institutional effort targeting the species' most critical remaining populations.
+CONAF has collaborated with multi-institutional huemul recovery programs targeting the species's most critical remaining populations.

 Major Trails And Attractions

 The reserve offers trails through native southern beech forest and along the Niblinto River valley that provide the best opportunities to observe huemul or find their tracks and sign.
-The forested ravines and rocky slopes at mid to upper elevation are the most productive areas for wildlife watching.
+The primary public access trail is the Valle del Niblinto route (approximately 1 km, low-medium difficulty), offering views of the river valley and native forest.
+[1] The forested ravines and rocky slopes at mid to upper elevation are the most productive areas for wildlife watching.
 Andean scenery with snowcapped peaks provides dramatic backdrops for photography.
-Horseback trekking is the traditional mode of travel in the valley and guided rides are available through local operators in the Coihueco-San Fabián area.
-The reserve's remoteness and modest visitor infrastructure mean that relatively few people access it, making it excellent for those seeking wilderness solitude in an ecologically important landscape.
+Horseback trekking is the traditional mode of travel in the valley and guided rides are available through local operators in the Coihueco–San Fabián area.
+The reserve's remoteness means relatively few people access it, making it excellent for those seeking wilderness solitude.

 Visitor Facilities And Travel